Uncovering the cortical cellular basis of specificity and chronicity of pain

 - Expectation

-Using cutting-edge in vivo methods, we aim to:
+Using cutting-edge in vivo methods, we aim to achieve the following objectives:

-- Identify neocortical pain ensembles that delineate pain from other sensory percepts, valence states, and cognitive functions, and determine their composition, connectivity, coordinated activity in local and across distant networks, and functional relevance to pain.
+Identify neocortical pain ensembles that delineate pain from other sensory percepts, valence states, and cognitive functions.
+We will determine their composition, connectivity, coordinated activity in local and across distant networks, and functional relevance to pain.

-- Study their dynamic plasticity over the transition from acute to chronic pain and delineate bottom-up (peripheral-spinal) and top-down (brain intrinsic) influences, with a focus on studying the role of the salience network in channeling context, expectation, and fear memory, and its dysfunction in chronic pain.
+Study their dynamic plasticity over the transition from acute to chronic pain.
+This includes delineating bottom-up (peripheral-spinal) and top-down (brain intrinsic) influences, with a focus on studying the role of the salience network in channeling context, expectation, and fear memory, as well as its dysfunction in chronic pain.

 Financiële details & Tijdlijn